FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 Welcome to the documentation pages of the *Conf World* of **openCX**!

-You can find here detailed about the (sub)product, hereby mentioned as module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report (see [template](https://github.com/softeng-feup/open-cx/blob/master/docs/templates/Development-Report.md)), organized by discipline (as of RUP):

 * Business modeling
   * [Product Vision](#Product-Vision)
   * [Elevator Pitch](#Elevator-Pitch)